electricjones/long-haul/_posts/2018-09-06-gamification-literature-review.md

 title:  Review of Literature for Gamification
 date:   2018-09-05 16:16:01 -0600
 tags: [research, research journal]
-excerpt: I describe my process for building a bibliography, related works, and literature review.
+excerpt:
 ---

-# Literature Review for Gamification (emphasis on competition)
+> I describe my process for building a bibliography, related works, and literature review.

-> In [My Literature Review Process](./2018-08-29-lit-review-process.md), I walked through an example of creating a literature review for a number of shared research papers.
+In [My Literature Review Process](./2018-08-29-lit-review-process.md), I walked through an example of creating a literature review for a number of shared research papers.
 This is the final result.
 This review was cut up and used in at least three papers submitted to conferences and journals.

-**Gamification and Gaming Principles**
+### Gamification and Gaming Principles
 Gamification is the act of applying the techniques found in game design to typically non-game domains such as business[44, 24, 15] and education[18, 27, 16].
 While certainly not new, the rise of video games in the 1970s and 1980s brought a new emphasis and wave of research into gamification.
 In the last decade, great strides have been made in gamification of classrooms, technical learning, and computer science.

 Some of these experiences are mediated directly by technology, using software platforms, video games, and other digital tools.
 Others are more analog in their implementation, but still actively and intentionally seek to apply principles of game, play, and competition directly onto the learning experience.